Little music tuition

 As everyone can see, the music acts directly on the listener.
-It will promote a certain spiritual, psychic or physical state.
+It will promote a certain spiritual, psychic or physical state, if he allows it.

 The ancients rightly considered the importance of harmony for the proper balance of the world and of a society.

 From the most remote antiquity in the Middle Ages, it was perfectly natural to conceive music, which was of course nothing but sacred, as "in harmony" with the very constitution of the Universe.